D. Community Standards Policies

 2. Abusive Behavior

-The College prohibits abusive behavior, which is any act that endangers the health or safety of a student or group of students, or which destroys or removes public or private property.
+The College prohibits abusive behavior, which is any act that endangers the health or safety of any person or persons, or which destroys or removes public or private property.
 Spectators at athletic events should convey enthusiasm and team support, but demeaning, disrespectful or vulgar behavior may violate these Standards.

 The irresponsible or under-age use of alcohol is prohibited.
 Irresponsible drinking is defined as consuming alcohol in a way that is likely to result in a harmful level of intoxication or intoxication-related behaviors that are disruptive, damaging or dangerous.
 Any behaviors that promote irresponsible drinking are prohibited.
 Further, unlawful use, possession, distribution, or dispensing of alcohol either on or off-campus is prohibited.
 Driving a motorized vehicle while impaired or under the influence of alcohol is prohibited.
 Students are expected to conduct any activities involving alcohol in a lawful and socially responsible manner.
 For more information, please visit the Alcohol Information page in the College Policies & Procedures menu.